The International Association for Identification (IAI) Collection

 Consisting of more than 100 linear feet of material, including archives and manuscripts, books, periodicals, and a wide assortment of ephemeral publications, the IAI Collection is the most comprehensive forensics information resource in existence.
 Included are materials dating back to late 19th century when the field of scientific criminal investigation was in its infancy.

-Read more about it, "Desperately Seeking Sherlock Holmes" from the West Virginia and Regional History Collection Newsletter, Vol. 21: no. 1, Fall 2005, pages 1-3
+Read more about it, "Desperately Seeking Sherlock Holmes" from the West Virginia & Regional History Center Newsletter, Vol. 21: no. 1, Fall 2005, pages 1-3.

 The Henry Faulds Scrapbooks